-In February 2016, the FASB issued new accounting guidance to require lessees to recognize a right-of-use asset and a lease liability for leases with terms of more than 12 months.
-The updated guidance retains the two classifications of a lease as either an operating or finance lease (previously referred to as a capital lease).
+In February 2016, the FASB issued new accounting guidance to require lessees to recognize a right-of-use asset and a lease liability for leases with terms of more than 12 months and issued subsequent clarifications of this new guidance in 2018.
+This guidance retains the two classifications of a lease as either an operating or finance lease (previously referred to as a capital lease).
 Both lease classifications require the lessee to record a right-of-use asset and a lease liability based upon the present value of the lease payments.
 Finance leases will reflect the financial arrangement by recognizing interest expense on the lease liability separately from the amortization expense of the right-of-use asset.
 Operating leases will recognize lease expense (with no separate recognition of interest expense) on a straight-line basis over the term of the lease.
-The updated guidance requires expanded qualitative and quantitative disclosures, including additional information about the amounts recorded in the consolidated financial statements.
-The guidance will be effective for us in fiscal 2020 including interim periods using a modified retrospective approach.
+The guidance requires expanded qualitative and quantitative disclosures, including additional information about the amounts recorded in the consolidated financial statements.
+The guidance will be effective for us in fiscal 2020 including interim periods.
+In July 2018, the FASB issued guidance that allows for an alternate transition method whereby companies can recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption rather than restating comparative periods.
 We are currently evaluating the impact of this guidance.